dottxt-ai/outlines/docs/blog/posts/roadmap-2024.md

 * Implement a CLI `outlines serve` that allows to serve Outlines functions locally;
 * Add more functions to the [functions](https://github.com/outlines-dev/functions) repository.

-### Serve guided generation
+### Serve structured generation

-We want to make it easier to serve guided generation and outlines functions.
+We want to make it easier to serve structured generation and outlines functions.

 * Implement the outlines serve CLI `outlines serve`
-  - Serve local APIs that perform guided generation;
+  - Serve local APIs that perform structured generation;
   - Serve Outlines functions.

 ### Improve the generation layer